West Virginia Truck Accident Lawyers

 This is often a critical issue when the truck driver and trucking company is underinsured.
 A truck driver is underinsured when he doesn’t have enough insurance coverage to fairly compensate the person he injured.
 An effective trucking accident lawyer should be able to evaluate each potential source of recovery and be aware of the different theories of recovery available under West Virginia law.

 3. Trucking Company Resources

 Another advantage that a trucking company often has over West Virginia truck accident victims is virtually unlimited resources.
 A truck accident victim often does not have sufficient resources to cover their medical bills and almost always not enough to cover the costs of litigating a complex track accident lawsuit.
-On the other hand, trucking companies are often multi-million or multi-billion dollar corporations that employ the best truck accident defense attorneys and investigators available.
+On the other hand, trucking companies are often multi-million corporations that employ the best truck accident defense attorneys and investigators available.

 4. Falsified Truck Driver Records

-A common cause of tractor-trailer accidents is truck driver fatigue, which is often caused by a truck driver staying on the road for too long.
+A common cause of tractor trailer accidents is truck driver fatigue, which is often caused by a truck driver staying on the road for too long.
 For this reason, Federal Motor Carrier Safety Regulations limit how much time a trucker can spend driving without sleep and rest.
 These regulations also require that truck drivers keep a log of their driving time.
 However, greed, profit, fear of losing their job may motivate a driver and/or trucking company to falsify records so that they can keep the truck on the road longer than allowed by law.